 When you address your Manager, express genuine gratitude for the opportunity to learn and develop professionally under their guidance.
 Pay attention to some of the key aspects of the role that you've enjoyed and focus on the positive experiences.
 Its worthwhile remembering that you may meet your manager down the line again in another capacity and showing your appreciation will go a long way in reaping rewards even after your resignation from your position.

 State Why You’re Departing

-It’s also a good idea to be very clear on the reason behind your departure and that you’ve settled on your decision, so that you’re better prepared to handle a potential counter-offer situation, should one arise.
+It’s also a good idea to be very clear on the reason behind your departure and that you’ve settled on your decision so that you’re better prepared to handle a potential counter-offer situation, should one arise.
 Counter-offers rarely address the reasons you’re moving on, so unless one does truly tackle the issues that led to your resignation, prepare a polite and respectful response in advance.

 Help Through the Transition

-Within the accounting industry in Sydney the typical notice period is four weeks, however, generally the more senior the role the longer the notice period.
-For an employer, this period is one of the toughest to manage; not only do they have to find a replacement for you in a short space of time, they also must ensure the business continues to function as usual while you’re working your notice.
+Within the accounting industry in Sydney the typical notice period is four weeks, however, generally, the more senior the role the longer the notice period.
+For an employer, this period is one of the toughest to manage; not only do they have to find a replacement for you in a short space of time, but they also must ensure the business continues to function as usual while you’re working your notice.
 Therefore, whatever your formal notice period is, it’s important to highlight your commitment to support them through this.

 Although it might seem obvious, we see this mistake routinely being made.
 Leave out any criticism, even if it’s constructive, and don’t include anything that vilifies colleagues or bosses.
 If you have something to get off your chest that you feel could help the organisation, then raise this in your exit interview rather than in written form.
 It’s also a good idea to stay clear of asking for a recommendation or reference, as it’s best to ask in person once the dust has settled.